 With respect to rules that have been sent to the OFR but not published in the Federal Register, immediately withdraw them from the OFR for review and approval…With respect to rules that have been published in the Federal Register, or rules that have been issued in any manner, but have not taken effect…

-However, the Deeming Regulation under which PMTAs are currently being filed is a final rule that was finalized August 8, 2016.
-Therefore, any PMTAs currently filed will be reviewed as they ordinarily would be and FDA continues to accept PMTAs (any new PMTA can be filed but may be asked to remove from the market while the review is conducted).
+However, the Deeming Regulation under which PMTAs are currently being filed is a final rule that was finalized on August 8, 2016.
+Therefore, any Premarket Tobacco Product Applications currently filed will be reviewed as they ordinarily would be and FDA continues to accept PMTAs (any new PMTA can be filed but may be asked to remove from the market while the review is conducted).
 The same is true for any hookah, cigar, or other deemed tobacco products filing a PMTA or SE submission (or requesting grandfathered-in status).

 The freeze on pending rules may impact the FDA Guidances, in particular those in draft status.
-But even the latest PMTA Guidance of any consequence, the Guidance on PMTA enforcement priorities, which was finalized in April 2020.
-This Guidance merely sets out that the enforcement priorities for enforcing the PMTA requirement and had no other impact.
-Furthermore, it is a very common practice for FDA to enforce using a draft guidance.
+But even the latest Premarket Tobacco Product Applications Guidance of any consequence, the Guidance on PMTA enforcement priorities, was finalized in April 2020.
+This Guidance merely sets out that the enforcement priorities for enforcing the requirement had no other impact.
+Furthermore, it is a very common practice for FDA to enforce using draft guidance.

-The PMTA process is well and alive and remains business as usual for the new administration.
+The Premarket Tobacco Product Application process is well and alive and remains business as usual for the new administration.